 9.0 Feet

-Very minor lowland flooding in reach.
+Very minor lowland flooding along the reach.
 No flooding in Winnemucca.

 Official 7 Day National Weather Service Forecast (NVZ030)